-Rule 18.
-Summary Disposition of a Claim or Issue
+RULE 18 Summary Disposition of a Claim or Issue

 The Arbitrator may permit any Party to file a Motion for Summary Disposition of a particular claim or issue, either by agreement of all interested Parties or at the request of one Party, provided other interested Parties have reasonable notice to respond to the request.
+The Request may be granted only if the Arbitrator determines that the requesting Party has shown that the proposed motion is likely to succeed and dispose of or narrow the issues in the case.

-Rule 19.
-Scheduling and Location of Hearing
+RULE 19 Scheduling and Location of Hearing

-- (a) The dates of the Hearing shall be as determined in the Preliminary Conference.
-Absent special circumstances the Hearing shall be scheduled no later than four (4) months from the date of the Preliminary Conference.
-The Arbitrator and the Parties shall schedule consecutive Hearing days if more than one day is necessary. - (b) If a Party has failed to participate in the Arbitration process, the Arbitrator may set the Hearing without consulting with that Party.
-The non-participating Party shall be served with a Notice of Hearing at least thirty (30) calendar days prior to the scheduled date unless the law of the relevant jurisdiction allows for or the Parties have agreed to shorter notice. - (c) The Arbitrator, in order to hear a third party witness, or for the convenience of the Parties or the witnesses, may conduct the Hearing at any location.
-Any JAMS Resolution Center may be designated a Hearing location for purposes of the issuance of a subpoena or subpoena duces tecum to a third party witness.
+(a) The dates of the Hearing shall be as determined in the Preliminary Conference.
+Absent special circumstances, the Hearing shall be scheduled no later than four (4) months from the date of the Preliminary Conference.
+The Arbitrator and the Parties shall schedule consecutive Hearing days if more than one day is necessary.

+(b) If a Party has failed to participate in the Arbitration process, and the Arbitrator reasonably believes that the Party will not participate in the Hearing, the Arbitrator may set the Hearing without consulting with that Party.
+The non-participating Party shall be served with a Notice of Hearing at least thirty (30) calendar days prior to the scheduled date unless the law of the relevant jurisdiction allows for, or the Parties have agreed to, shorter notice.

+(c) The Arbitrator, in order to hear a third-party witness, or for the convenience of the Parties or the witnesses, may conduct the Hearing at any location.
+Any JAMS Resolution Center may be designated a Hearing location for purposes of the issuance of a subpoena or subpoena duces tecum to a third-party witness.

-Rule 20.
-Pre-Hearing Submissions
+RULE 20 Pre-Hearing Submissions

-- (a) Except as set forth in any scheduling order that may be adopted, at least fourteen (14) calendar days before the Arbitration Hearing, the Parties shall file with JAMS and serve and exchange (1) an updated list of the witnesses they intend to call, including any experts in the likely order in which the witnesses are expected to be called, (2) a short description of the anticipated testimony of each such witness and an estimate of the length of the witness's direct testimony, and (3) a list of all exhibits intended to be used at the Hearing, together with a copy of such exhibits to the extent that any such exhibit has not been previously exchanged.
-The Parties should pre-mark exhibits and shall attempt to resolve any disputes regarding the admissibility of exhibits prior to the Hearing. - (b) The Arbitrator may require that each Party submit updated concise written statements of position, including summaries of the facts and evidence a Party intends to present, discussion of the applicable law and the basis for the requested Award or denial of relief sought.
-The statements, which may be in the form of a letter, shall be filed with JAMS and served upon the other Parties, at least seven (7) calendar days before the Hearing date.
+(a) Except as set forth in any scheduling order that may be adopted, at least fourteen (14) calendar days before the Arbitration Hearing, the Parties shall file with JAMS and serve and exchange (1) an updated list of the witnesses they intend to call, including any experts in the likely order in which the witnesses are expected to be called; (2) a short description of the anticipated testimony of each such witness and an estimate of the length of the witness' direct testimony; and (3) a list of all exhibits intended to be used at the Hearing, together with a copy of such exhibits to the extent that any such exhibit has not been previously exchanged.
+The Parties should pre-mark exhibits and shall attempt to resolve any disputes regarding the admissibility of exhibits prior to the Hearing.

+(b) The Arbitrator may require that each Party submit updated concise written statements of position, including summaries of the facts and evidence a Party intends to present, discussion of the applicable law and the basis for the requested Award or denial of relief sought.
+The statements, which may be in the form of a letter, shall be filed with JAMS and served upon the other Parties at least seven (7) calendar days before the Hearing date.
 Rebuttal statements or other pre-Hearing written submissions may be permitted or required at the discretion of the Arbitrator.

-Rule 21.
-Securing Witnesses and Documents for the Arbitration Hearing
+RULE 21 Securing Witnesses and Documents for the Arbitration Hearing